 The block party permit fee is $30 and it covers the cost for the City to provide, deliver and pick up barricades for your event.
 Barricades will be dropped off at your residence the day before the event and picked up the day after the event.
 If a barricade is lost or damaged during your block party, you will be charged $35 per barricade.

-- Complete the Block Party Permit Application Form, ensuring that 2/3 of the residents on the street have signed the petition stating they agree to hold a block party.
+- Complete the Block Party Permit Application, ensuring that two-thirds of the residents on the street have signed the petition stating they agree to hold a block party.

 Parade permits are issued by the Regina Police Service.